Craft beer is a growing field.

 And, once you’ve decided which overall business structure is the right fit for you, it’s time to get more specific.
 We recommend that you write a business plan.
 This should outline your goals and how you plan to achieve them.

-This will serve as your guide as you venture forth into the adventure of running your own business.
-And, remember – business plans aren’t set in stone (you should be prepared for it to evolve over time).
-But, they do serve as a necessary starting point to help you get your business off the ground.
+A business plan will serve as your guide as you venture forth into the adventure of running your own business.
+And, remember – business plans aren’t set in stone (you should be prepared for it to evolve).
+But, they serve as a necessary starting point to help you get your business off the ground.

 The alcohol industry is governed at both the federal and state level.
 Alcohol production, distribution, and sales are all heavily shaped by laws.